3 ways to raise more with your nonprofit's ask string.

 • $150 could buy new dry-erase boards for three classrooms.

-You want donors to buy in and support a cause that is important to them, not check off items on a shopping list.
+Just remember, you want donors to buy in and support a cause that is important to them, not check off items on a shopping list.

-In our example, notebooks, backpacks, and dry erase boards are just some ways the organization furthers its mission of helping underserved students get a good education.
+In our example, notebooks, backpacks, and dry-erase boards are just some ways the organization furthers its mission of helping underserved students get a good education.
+So, make sure you connect the dots with a mission-focused approach.

-READ MORE: The right way to compare dollars to impact.
+LEARN MORE: The right way to compare dollars to impact.

 It’s not a simple science.